maweki/ssfsm/README.md

 `Machine().infinite_language` and `Machine().finite_language` whether the by the automaton descibeded language is finite or infinite.

+`Machine().get_pumping_lemma()` returns a triple u,v,w so that any u v* w is in the language of the automaton.
+This triple can be used to show, that the language is infinite, using the pumping lemma.
+If the language is finite, this method returns *None*.

 `Machine().language` returns a generator of all words of the language (as tuples of increasing length).
 The language might be infinite.
 The words are yielded with increasing length.
 If the alphabet can be sorted, words of the same length will